python/typing/docs/spec/concepts.rst

 consistent with ``A``, if and only if there exists some fully static type ``C`` which is a materialization of both ``A`` and ``B``.

-``Any`` is consistent with every type, and every type is consistent with ``Any``.
+:ref:`Any` is consistent with every type, and every type is consistent with ``Any``.
 (This follows from the definitions of materialization and consistency but is worth stating explicitly.)